aspose-html-cloud/aspose-html-cloud-cpp/docs/ConversionApi.md

     ) const;
 ```

-Convert the a document from the storage to the local file.
+Convert a document from the storage to the local file.

 [&#8593;UP&#8593;](ConversionApi.md#ConversionApi)